Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

 The BIRDiE approach combines a user-specified complete-data outcome model \(\pi(Y\mid R, G, X, \Theta)\), parametrized by \(\Theta\), with the BISG model in order to estimate the distribution \(Y\mid R\) that is of interest.
-We first present the general BIRDiE model and describe potential choices of complete-data outcome models before discussing our computational approach.
+In this regard, it mirrors the two-stage instrumental variables (IV) regression: a first stage (BISG) that estimates the relationship between instrument (surname) and variable of interest (race), and a second stage (BIRDiE) that uses the first-stage estimates to produce valid estimates of the quantity of interest.
+Unlike two-stage IV, however, the BIRDiE approach is based on a coherent joint distribution of data, unknown parameters, and race.
+We exploit this fact and develop the general BIRDiE modeling approach below.